Marjorie Monaghan

-Marjorie Susan Monaghan (born March 19, 1964) is an American actress best known for her portrayal of Tessa Halloran (aka 'Number One') in the television series Babylon 5.
+Marjorie Susan Monaghan (born March 19, 1964) is an American former actress best known for her portrayal of Tessa Halloran (aka Number One) in the television series Babylon 5.

 Early life

-Monaghan was born March 19, 1964, in Orange County, California.
+Monaghan was born in Orange County, California and raised in the Midwest.
 She is of Irish-Celt ancestry and started acting in high school.
+She graduated cum laude from Miami University in Ohio, then headed to New York where she obtained her first role as a firefighter in the short-lived 1990 TV series H.E.L.P. created by Dick Wolf.

 Career

-Monaghan has performed in a number of science fiction television roles, including starring as "JoJo" in Space Rangers and an episode of Star Trek: Voyager.
-In 1999 she appeared in all eight episodes of Rescue 77 as a character named "Kathleen Ryan".
+Monaghan has performed in a number of science fiction television roles, including starring as JoJo Thorson in Space Rangers and starring as Freya in the Star Trek: Voyager episode "Heroes and Demons".
+In 1999 she appeared in all eight episodes of Rescue 77 as Kathleen Ryan.

-Monaghan is best known for her appearances in 7 episodes of Babylon 5 as a character named "Number One" (Tessa Holloran).
+Monaghan is best known for her appearances in 7 episodes of Babylon 5 as Number One (Tessa Holloran).

 Personal life

-Monaghan started dating Grant Rosenberg in 2001 whom she later married on February 2, 2011.
+Monaghan started dating novelist, producer, and screenwriter Grant Rosenberg in 2001 whom she married on February 2, 2011.